lucyllewy/lucyllewy.com/content/posts/powershell-clickable-hyperlinks/index.en.md

 ![Screenshot showing the output of the Write-Output powershell command](screenshot.png)

 This should also work in PowerShell on macOS and Linux, too.
+(Note that it requires PowerShell 7+ for the escape sequences to be sent correctly)